Summary

 - Unlock publishes a list of brokers who specialise in insurance for people with unspent convictions, as well as a list of motor insurers who do not ask about non-motoring convictions.

-- There may be other insurers which are able to provide some cover for people with some unspent criminal convictions.
+- There may be other insurers who are able to provide some cover for people with some unspent criminal convictions.
 Take extra care when seeking insurance from an insurer who does not ask questions about criminal convictions.
 Check any assumptions and terms/conditions of cover.

 - If you are asked about convictions, ask for written proof that shows you have disclosed your conviction.
 You can use this if disclosure is disputed at claim stage.